 - You need to prove that your business is sustainable for at least the following 12 months.

-As a QC Immigration client, you will benefit from a detailed document list, document checks, thorough guide for any interview and ongoing advice to help you meet the above-mentioned requirements.
+At QC Immigration, we offer our clients comprehensive legal assistance, you will benefit from a detailed document list, document checks, and thorough guidance for any interview and ongoing advice to help you meet the above-mentioned requirements.

-You will be required to have your fingerprints and photograph taken at a visa application centre in order to obtain a biometric residence permit as part of your application.
-Thereafter, you will have to collect your biometric residence permit within 10 days of when you initially stated that you would arrive in the UK.
+You will be required to have your fingerprints and photograph taken at a visa application centre in order to obtain a biometric residence permit.
+Then, you will have to collect your biometric residence permit within 10 days of when you initially stated that you would arrive in the UK.

 Indefinite Leave to Remain

-You can apply for Indefinite Leave to Remain as an Innovator if you have continually resided in the UK for at least 3 years and you meet the other eligibility requirements.
-For more information, see our page on Indefinite Leave to Remain as an Innovator (insert link).
+You can apply for Indefinite Leave to Remain as an Innovator if you have continuously resided in the UK for at least 3 years and you meet the other eligibility requirements.

 Frequently Asked Questions